Esperanto grammar: Tense

-As in English, Esperanto present tense may be used for generic statements such as "birds fly" (la birdoj flugas).
+As in English, the Esperanto present tense may be used for generic statements such as "birds fly" (la birdoj flugas).

 The Esperanto future is a true tense, used whenever future time is meant.
 For example, in English "(I'll give it to you) when I see you" the verb "see" is in the present tense despite the time being in the future; in Esperanto, future tense is required: (Mi donos ĝin al vi) kiam mi vidos vin.

 In indirect speech, Esperanto tense is relative.
 This differs from English absolute tense, where the tense is past, present, or future of the moment of speaking: In Esperanto, the tense of a subordinate verb is instead anterior or posterior to the time of the main verb.
 For example, "John said that he would go" is in Esperanto Johano diris, ke li iros (lit., "John said that he will go"); this does not mean that he will go at some point in the future from now (as "John said that he will go" means in English), but that at the time he said this, his going was still in the future.